 Guided tours of the best of Rome

-If you do not want to miss any of the most incredible streets or squares of the city, I recommend you to take a guided tour.
-The amount of alleys, statues, fountains and works of art that you can find on the street in Rome can go unnoticed if you don't go with an expert to explain them to you.
+If you do not want to miss any of the most incredible streets or squares of the city, I recommend you take a guided tour.
+The number of alleys, statues, fountains, and works of art that you can find on the street in Rome can go unnoticed if you don't go with an expert to explain them to you.
 I wrote this guide on Best Rome Tours that can help you choose which guided tour is right for you.

 9. If you are interested in the Borghese Gallery you will also be interested in...

 Rome itself is an open-air museum, but once you've visited its main attractions, getting out of the Italian capital is also a great way to complete your trip.
-Around Rome there are real wonders accessible on a day trip.
-In my article on Best Day Trips from Rome I suggest the most interesting ones.
+Surrounding Rome there are wonderful places just a day trip away.
+In my article on Best Day Trips from Rome I write about the most interesting ones.

 If you prefer to continue exploring the capital, do not hesitate to get to know Trastevere in depth, as it is one of the most picturesque and bohemian neighborhoods of the city.
 I tell you how in this article: Trastevere Tours.